ibm-cloud-docs/ContinuousDelivery/cd_migrate_region.md

 ```
 {: pre}

-Copy a toolchain to the Frankfurt region, but provide the API key via a parameter instead of an environment property:
+Copy a toolchain to the Frankfurt (eu-de) region, but provide the API key via a parameter instead of an environment property:

 ```bash
 npx @ibm-cloud/cd-tools copy-toolchain -c "${CRN}" -r eu-de --apikey '<your_api_key>'
 ```
 {: pre}

-Copy a toolchain to the Dallas region, renaming it to `toolchain-dallas`:
+Copy a toolchain to the Dallas (us-south) region, renaming it to `toolchain-dallas`:

 ```bash
 export IBMCLOUD_API_KEY='<your_api_key>'